ARPA-SIMC/dballe/doc/fapi_reference.md

 The error indication for the function.
 Connect to the database.

-This function can be called more than once once to connect to different databases at the same time.
+This function can be called more than once to connect to different databases at the same time.
+The function expects to find a properly initialised DB-All.e database.
+Append `&wipe=true` to the end of the url to wipe any existing DB-All.e information from the database if it exists, then recreate it from scratch.
 <a name='idba_arrivederci'></a>
 #### idba_arrivederci(dbahandle)